Gou Xi

-Gou Xi (died c.November 311), courtesy name Daojiang, was a Chinese military commander of the Western Jin Dynasty.
+Gou Xi (died c.November 311 (Note: The annals of Emperor Huai in Book of Jin recorded that Gou Xi and Sima Duan were captured by Shi Le on 7 October 311 (guihai day of the 9th month of the 5th year of the Yong'jia era).
+Vol.87 of Zizhi Tongjian dated Gou's capture to the 9th month of that year (without indicating a specific day), and Gou's death to the 10th month, which corresponds to 29 Oct to 26 Nov 311 in the Julian calendar.
+In Tongjian, the entry for Gou's death is placed after the entry for Wang Mi's death.)), courtesy name Daojiang, was a Chinese military commander of the Western Jin Dynasty.
 He came to prominence as a general under the Prince of Donghai, Sima Yue, after he quelled the rebellions of Gongshi Fan (公師藩), Ji Sang and Shi Le.
 Sima Yue initially valued Gou Xi, but after Gou Xi was constantly antagonized by Yue, their relationship broke down in 310.
 Gou Xi plotted with Emperor Huai of Jin to depose Yue as regent, which caused Yue to die of stress shortly after, and Gou Xi being instated to the positions of Grand General and Grand Commander.
 However, their victory was short-lived due to the Disaster of Yongjia, which saw Emperor Huai's and Luoyang’s capture at the hands of Han-Zhao forces in 311.
-That same year, Gou Xi was captured and later executed by Shi Le.
+Later that year, Gou Xi was captured and then executed by Shi Le.